 Distribution Phase

-Upon reaching the retirement age, the accumulated corpus is converted into regular pension payouts.
+Upon reaching retirement age, the accumulated corpus is converted into regular pension payouts.

 These payouts can be monthly, quarterly, or annually, providing a steady income stream.